Healthy Homes Assessment Kaiwharawhara

 Draught Stopping Kaiwharawhara

-If you are able to feel external air getting in, or see a clear draught from a gap or hole and you can feel it, it is likely to be a gap or hole which needs sealing in any way.
-Cracks or gaps with large gaps must be permanently stopped.
-The gaps that exceed 3mm that allow air in or out of the home need sealing.
-For instance, if an open fireplace isn’t used it could cause draughts, and should be shut off.
-Property managers and landlords are responsible for ensuring that such draughts are squelched as far as possible.
+If you are able to feel external air entering or a clear draught from a crack or a gap and you are able to feel it, it’s probably a gap or hole which requirements sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air in or out of the house require the sealing.
+For instance, if an open fireplace isn’t used it could cause draughts, and should be blocked from.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent possible.

-There is no require to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the building when the house is heated and cools in order to let them be closed and opened rather instead of being stuck.
-We will inspect all windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors could be required to allow for the movement of the building as the household is heated and cools to allow them to be closed and opened rather than sticking.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections